5 new trends in digital marketing you might have overlooked

 Here are five growing trends in the digital marketing space that you can start using right now.

 Email marketing is decidedly not a new marketing tool.
-In fact, it’s one of the original methods that businesses used to reach customers online and stay in touch with them.
+In fact, it’s one of the original methods that businesses used to reach potential customers online and stay in touch with them.

 However, email became uncool during the advent of social media marketing.
 Marketers wondered, “Why email people, when you can get in front of them where they already hang out -- on Twitter and Facebook?”